 Enlarged ovaries which contain many tiny cysts can be identified by using ultrasound.

-In some cases a woman with polycystic ovaries may not suffer from PCOS and the opposite is also true where some women suffering from PCOS may have ovaries that appear to be normal.
+In some cases, a woman with polycystic ovaries may not suffer from PCOS and the opposite is also true where some women suffering from PCOS may have ovaries that appear to be normal.

-Causes of polycystic ovary syndrome:
+The causes of polycystic ovary syndrome:

 The exact cause of polycystic ovary syndrome is unknown, but these factors most possibly play a role: